kruthi-sb/DL_basics/README.md

 - folder: ```application```
 - The l_layer_nn is trained on the chest x-ray images to diagnose pneumonia.
 - The current model gives very less accuracy.
 - The improved neural network techniques are being implemented to improve the accuracy of the model.
-(In progress)
+(Not Implemented)

+## Keras Basics
+- folder: ```keras_basics```
+- 1. Basic Applications: Covers MNIST, Fashion MNIST, and IMDB datasets.
+- 2. Operations: Covers basic operations in Keras such as Convolution, Pooling, Flatten, Dense, Dropout, BatchNormalization, etc. (In Progress)